quantify-os/quantify-core/docs/installation.rst

 #.
 Install quantify-core pypi

-    If you are interested to contribute to Quantify you should :ref:`set it up for local development instead <Setting up for local development>`.
+    If you are interested to contribute to Quantify-core you should :ref:`set it up for local development instead <Setting up for local development>`.

     .. code-block::